safari tips

 High Season Packing List:

-A good camera with a zoom lens for wildlife photography.
+• Camera with a zoom lens

-Comfortable walking shoes or hiking boots for trekking.
+• Comfortable walking shoes or hiking boots

 Low Season Packing List: